-- 4.1 Where the water in a stream is mixed so as to approach uniformity, a sample taken at any point in the cross section is satisfactory. - 4.2 For bodies of water such as ponds or reservoirs, avoid surface and/or bottom sampling and attempt to obtain an integrated sample containing water from all points in a vertical section.
+- 4.1 For streams, take a sample at any point where the water is uniformly mixed. - 4.2 For bodies of water such as ponds or reservoirs, avoid surface and/or bottom sampling and attempt to obtain an integrated sample containing water from all points in a vertical section.
 Depending upon the nature of the source being sampled, it may be desirable to sample at several points and to combine the samples to obtain a representative sample of the source. - 4.3 In sampling from pipelines, conduits, pump discharge, etc., make certain that all conduits have been flushed.
 In the case of water wells, initial pumping for well cleaning purposes shall have been completed so the sample represents the sustained output of the source.